 Area of Interest [Full CV].
-Wireless networks, sensor systems, internet of things, smart health, ubiquitous and mobile computing
+Sensor systems, smart health, internet of things, ubiquitous and mobile computing, wireless networks

 Short Bio.
-Dr. Zhou is an Associate Professor in the Computer Science Department at the College of William and Mary.
+Dr. Zhou is a professor in the Computer Science Department at William and Mary.
 He was Graduate Program Director from 2015 to 2017.
-He received his Ph.D. degree from University of Virginia in 2007 under Professor John A. Stankovic.
-He has published more than 90 papers in prestigious conferences and journals, including ACM Ubicomp, ACM SenSys, ACM MobiSys, IEEE INFOCOM, IEEE ICDCS, etc.
+He received his Ph.D. degree from the University of Virginia in 2007 (academic family tree).
+He has published more than 100 papers in prestigious conferences and journals, including ACM IMWUT/Ubicomp, ACM SenSys, ACM MobiSys, IEEE INFOCOM, IEEE ICDCS, etc.

-Dr. Zhou serves on the Journal Editorial Board of ACM Transactions on Sensor Networks, Elsevier Computer Networks, and Elsevier Smart Health.
+Dr. Zhou serves on the Journal Editorial Board of ACM Transactions on Sensor Networks (TOSN), Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT), ACM Transactions on Computing for Healthcare (HEALTH), Elsevier Computer Networks, and Elsevier Smart Health.
 He also served on the Journal Editorial Board of IEEE Internet of Things.
 He serves as a Steering Committee member, General Chair, and TPC Chair of CHASE – ACM/IEEE’s premier conference on Connected Health: Applications, Systems and Engineering Technologies.

 Dr. Zhou served as NSF, NIH, and GENI proposal review panelists multiple times.
 He also received an award for his outstanding service to the IEEE Instrumentation and Measurement Society in 2008.
 He is a recipient of the Best Paper Award of IEEE ICNP 2010.
 He received NSF CAREER Award in 2013.
 He received a 2015 Plumeri Award for Faculty Excellence.